NFL Network: Comcast

 On November 10, 2006, Comcast announced it would add NFL Network on its digital tier in time for the debut of Thursday Night Football.
 On August 6, 2007, Comcast moved NFL Network from the digital tiers to the Sports Entertainment Package.
 This led to a court battle between NFL Network and Comcast, with the ruling in favor of Comcast; the NFL Network later appealed the ruling.
 Comcast sent NFL Network a cease-and-desist letter to stop encouraging subscribers to drop their Comcast service.
 Comcast's carriage agreement with the NFL Network ended in mid-2009.
 On February 26, 2008, a New York appellate court reversed course on a May 2007 judgment that allowed Comcast to move the network from its second-most distributed tier to the company's sports tier.
 At that time, a court date had not been set.
 Four judges at the New York State Supreme Court, Appellate Division, First Department, ruled the language "concerning additional programming package was ambiguous and that neither party has established that its interpretation of the relevant contracts is a matter of law."
 Comcast's deal with the NFL Network was set to expire on April 30, 2009.
 According to messages sent out to Comcast, Midco, and some Cable Systems customers with or without set-top boxes, NFL Network might be removed from some customers' channel lineups.
 The message said: "In spite of our efforts to continue carrying NFL Network/NFL Network HD, the NFL may terminate our rights.
 As a result these networks may be removed from lineups as soon as 5/1."
 On April 10, 2009, it was confirmed that Comcast would remove the channel on that date due to failing to reach a carriage agreement.
-However, on April 30, 2009, NFL Network announced that it would continue to be carried on Comcast in the interim while both sides tried to reach an agreemenet on a new contract.
+However, on April 30, 2009, NFL Network announced that it would continue to be carried on Comcast in the interim while both sides tried to reach an agreement on a new contract.
 On July 30, 2009, NFL Network was made available to lower-tiered Comcast digital cable subscribers.